 Mild grade 1 anemia and erythrocytopenia were noted as the only side effects.
 There was no other hematotoxicity or nephrotoxicity.

 After 2 cycles the abdominal lymph node metastases had regressed significantly and PET/CT using [68Ga]DOTA-NOC and 18F-FDG ([18F]fluor-2-deoxy-glucose) performed in October 2007 indicated that the patient was operable.
-After every PRRT cycle a partial remission (EORTC criteria 1999) was detected (Figure and ).
+After every PRRT cycle a partial remission (EORTC criteria 1999) was detected (Figure 2B and C).